March 3, 2020

 - Poor dental hygiene can result in enamel erosion.

 Without enough fluoride, your teeth can become vulnerable to decay, which is one of the most common oral health problems that Americans experience, right next to gum disease.
 Fluoride treatment can help restore essential dental minerals and ensure that your mouth remains protected and healthy.

 Are There Different Types of Fluoride Treatment?

 You can get fluoride from a variety of products as well as your dentist.
 When you visit your dentist for a checkup and cleaning, you can ask them whether they believe you can benefit from receiving treatment.
 When you choose to get professional in-office topical fluoride, the process will only take a few minutes.
 They’ll place a mouthguard-like appliance filled with the substance on your teeth to be absorbed directly.
 After the procedure, you won’t be able to eat, drink, or smoke for up to 30 minutes afterward.
 You can also ask your professional about product recommendations that may help fortify your enamel.

 About the Author

 Dr. Durga Devarakonda is a highly experienced family dentist in Carrollton that offers all dental services under one roof.
 Whether you’re looking for treatment for your children or grandparents, you can trust that your loved ones will be receiving the best possible care.
 She is an active member of several professional organizations, including the American Dental Association.
-For questions or to schedule an appointment or consultation, visit DD Family Dentistry’s website or call 972-245-3395.
+For questions or to schedule an appointment or consultation, visit DD Family Dentistry of Carrollton’s website or call 972-245-3395.